The Perfect Sword

 [a] wonderfully well-written, entertainingly discursive and absorbing account of swordcraft and archaeology'

 a thought-provoking account of swords and warfare in early medieval Britain'

 This fascinating book should appeal to many . . . abundantly confirms that the Dark Ages were not so dark when it came to metalworking

 About the Book

 In 2000, archaeologist Paul Gething rediscovered a sword.
-An unprepossessing length of rusty metal, it had been left on a shelf for thirty years.
-But Paul had a suspicion that the sword had more to tell than appeared, so he sent it for further tests.
-When the results came back, he realised that he had in his possession what was possibly the finest, and certainly the most complex, sword ever made, which had been forged in seventh-century Northumberland by an anonymous swordsmith.
+An unprepossessing length of rusty metal, it had been left in a suitcase for thirty years.
+But Paul had a suspicion that the sword had more to tell than appeared, so he sent it for specialist tests.
+When the results came back, he realised that what he had in his possession was possibly the finest, and certainly the most complex, sword ever made, which had been forged in seventh-century Northumberland by an anonymous swordsmith.

-This is the story of that sword: how and why it was made, who made it and what it meant to the warriors and kings who wielded it for three centuries.
-It is also the story of the archaeologists and swordsmiths who found, studied and attempted to recreate the sword using only the materials and technologies available to the smith who first made it.
+This is the story of the Bamburgh Sword – of how and why it was made, who made it and what it meant to the warriors and kings who wielded it over three centuries.
+It is also the remarkable story of the archaeologists and swordsmiths who found, studied and attempted to recreate the weapon using only the materials and technologies available to the original smith.

 You may also like…

 Hardback | Pub: 03 Nov 2022£22.00